fasttime/JScrewIt/Features.md

 Features available in Chrome 41 and Opera 28 or later.
 <a name="CHROME45"></a>
 ### `CHROME45`
-Features available in Chrome 45 or later.
+Features available in Chrome 45 and Opera 32 or later.
 <a name="COMPACT"></a>
 ### `COMPACT`
 All new browsers' features.